Becoming the Archetype

 Becoming the Archetype is an American extreme metal band formed in Atlanta, Georgia, in 1999.
 They have released six albums on Solid State Records.
-Dichotomy, which was released in November 2008, sold around 2,300 copies in the United States in its first week of release, according to Nielsen Soundscan.
+Dichotomy, released in November 2008, sold around 2,300 copies in the United States in its first week of release, according to Nielsen Soundscan.
 The CD debuted at No. 18 on the Top New Artist Albums (Heatseekers) chart, which lists the best-selling albums by new and developing artists, defined as those who have never appeared in the top 100 of the Billboard 200.
 The band was part of the new wave of American heavy metal.
 After 2012's I Am, the band went on an indefinite hiatus.
-In 2022, however, the band reunited with the lineup of Jason Wisdom, Seth Hecox, and Brent "Duck" Duckett.
+In 2022, the band reunited with the lineup of Jason Wisdom, Seth Hecox and Brent "Duck" Duckett.

 History

 The band formed in 1999 with two vocalists, including Jason Wisdom and Jake Power, guitarists Greg Knapp and Sean Cunningham, bassist Noah, and drummer Brent "Duck" Duckett under the moniker Nonexistent Failure.

 Power, Noah, and Knapp left the band before they recorded a demo.
-The band recorded their first demo in 2001, before joining Solid State Records, the band changed their name to The Remnant and released an independent self-titled album.
+The band recorded their first demo in 2001.
+Before joining Solid State Records, the band changed their name to The Remnant and released an independent self-titled album.

-The band was approached by the members of Demon Hunter at Cornerstone Festival in 2004, who told the band to change their name, as there was punk band named The Remnants.
+Members of Demon Hunter approached the band at Cornerstone Festival in 2004, and told them to change their name, as there was punk band named The Remnants.

 The band changed to Becoming the Archetype.
 Wisdom claims that he came up with the name.

 In December 2004, the band signed with Solid State.
-The next year, the band released their first nationwide album, Terminate Damnation, whose title originated from a song of the same name by Christian death metal band Mortification, mixed by Tue Madsen.
-The album blended elements of progressive metal, death metal and metalcore.
+The next year, the band released their first nationwide album, Terminate Damnation, whose title comes from a song of the same name by Christian death metal band Mortification, mixed by Tue Madsen.
+The album blended progressive metal, death metal and metalcore.

-In 2006, the band's longtime lead guitarist, and one of the primary songwriters Jon Star decided to leave the band for personal reasons, but on good terms.
+In 2006, the band's longtime lead guitarist and one of the primary songwriters, Jon Star, amicably left the band for personal reasons.

 The band's first tour of 2006 was a 24-date run in Europe with The Chariot and Shaped by Fate with lead guitar replacement, Alex Kenis from progressive death metal group, Aletheian.
 In July 2006, original guitarist Sean Cunningham left the band for his last semester in college and to pursue a full-time career.
 Determined to press on, in the fall of 2006, the band went back into the studio with producer Andreas Magnusson (The Agony Scene, Scarlet, The Black Dahlia Murder, Calico System, Twelve Tribes); The Physics of Fire, was released May 2007.
 The band promoted the album on "The Trilogy of Hairs" (Bring Your Own Beard, Peel Your Wig Back, Born With a Mustache) tour.
 The bearded skull artwork for the Bring Your Own Beard has been dubbed "Clifton", named after Aletheian/Solamors drummer Clifton Travis Turner, and is BTA's mascot, according to Jason Wisdom.
 Also, Brent Duckett took an indefinite break from the band in late 2007 for personal reasons.